abinit/abinit/doc/tutorial/eph4zpr.md

 (i) The imaginary part of $\Sigma_\nk(\ww)$ is not affected by the Sternheimer method as long
-    as we explicitly include enough [[nband]] bands around the $\nk$ state to account for phonon absorption/emission with the full dynamical self-energy integral.
+    as we explicitly include enough [[nband]] bands around the $\nk$ state to account for phonon absorption/emission with the full dynamical self-energy.

 (ii) The real part of $\Sigma_\nk(\ww)$ obtained with the two methods differ but
      the results should be interpreted with a crytical eye.
      The Sternheimer method, indeed, is designed to accelerate the convergence of
      $\Sigma(\ee^\KS_\nk)$ wrt [[nband]] but cannot exactly reproduce the behaviour of
      $\Sigma(\ww)$ at large frequencies since it is a static approximation.
      In other words, once the two approaches are properly converged one should see that the real part of the two self-energies agree around the bare KS eigenvalue and that the two curves stars to deviate at large $\ww$.
      This test is left as additional excercise for volunteers.

 For additional examples, see this
 [jupyter notebook](https://nbviewer.jupyter.org/github/abinit/abitutorials/blob/master/abitutorials/sigeph/lesson_sigeph.ipynb)